atothsmi/astr19-group-project/README.md

 sup

 2/21/24
-we imported the packages and separated the work
+We imported the packages we thought we would need for the project and began to work on the project.

+2/28/24
+We tested different ways of formatting the data (datetime, pandas, loadtxt) and finding the best fit (curve_fit, TensorFlow, different oscillatory functions)